Geeks-Trident-LLC/genericlib/README.md

 # 📖 Overview

 The **Generic Python Library** is a foundational toolkit designed to accelerate development and simplify common programming tasks.
-It provides essential support for the **regexbuilder** and **textfsmgenerator** packages, ensuring smooth integration and reliable functionality.
+It provides essential support for the **regexgenerator** and **textfsmgenerator** packages, ensuring smooth integration and reliable functionality.

 Beyond package‑specific utilities, the library includes a wide range of **generic classes**, **methods**, and **functions** that developers can reuse across projects.
 These building blocks reduce repetitive coding, streamline workflows, and promote cleaner, more maintainable applications.